apache/spark/docs/apache-airflow-providers-amazon/logging/cloud-watch-task-handlers.rst

 .. _write-logs-amazon-cloudwatch:

-Writing Logs to Amazon Cloudwatch
+Writing logs to Amazon Cloudwatch
 ---------------------------------

 Remote logging to Amazon Cloudwatch uses an existing Airflow connection to read or write logs.
 If you